 Above: The bedroom doors open straight onto the courtyard garden.

 Did you notice the brass backsplash Edwards Moore used in the kitchen?
-See 91 more examples of how brass is used in interiors in our gallery of rooms and spaces or 5 Favorites: Brass Faucets for the Kitchen.
+See 91 more examples of how brass is used in interiors in our Gallery of Rooms and Spaces.
+Also see 5 Favorites: Brass Faucets for the Kitchen.
+Another Melbourne discovery?
+Read about flower shop and cafe Fowler's Flowers on Gardenista.